uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 Annual updates are mandatory annually but we have provided the functionality for customers to provide information more frequently if they choose.

 * update a [self-employment annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_get-a-selfemployment-annual-summary_get_accordion) - this enables the customer to provide any information about allowances and adjustments they might want to provide during the year to get a more accurate calculation
-* update a [non FHL property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_amend-a-nonfhl-uk-property-business-annual-summary_put_accordion) - this enables the customer to provide any information about allowances and adjustments they might want to provide during the year to get a more accurate calculation
+* update a [non-FHL property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_amend-a-nonfhl-uk-property-business-annual-summary_put_accordion) - this enables the customer to provide any information about allowances and adjustments they might want to provide during the year to get a more accurate calculation
 * update an [FHL property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_amend-a-fhl-uk-property-business-annual-summary_put_accordion) - this enables the customer to provide any information about allowances and adjustments they might want to provide during the year to get a more accurate calculation

 ## Retrieve a tax calculation

-Software will need to use that Calculation ID when calling each endpoint within the [Individual calculations API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/1.0).
+The software will need to use that Calculation ID when calling each endpoint within the [Individual calculations API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/1.0).

 A calculation result once created (excluding metadata) is an immutable calculation that provides a calculation result at a particular point in time.
 Any further income updates will require a new calculation to be triggered.

-The [individual calculations API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/1.0) allows software to, choose which elements of the tax calculation it wants to retrieve and play back to the customer:
+The [individual calculations API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/1.0) allows the software to, choose which elements of the tax calculation it wants to retrieve and play back to the customer:

 * [list self-assessment tax calculations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_list-self-assessment-tax-calculations-test-only_get_accordion) for a given National Insurance number (NINO) and tax year
 * [trigger a self-assessment tax calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_trigger-a-self-assessment-tax-calculation-test-only_post_accordion) for a given tax year.
 The software must use the trigger a self-assessment tax calculation endpoint to inform HMRC that the user has finished submitting their information.
 As a response HMRC will provide a Calculation ID (calculationId).
-* The triggering of the tax calculation will mark the obligation as fulfilled, if HMRC have data covering the whole period.
+* The triggering of the tax calculation will mark the obligation as fulfilled, if HMRC has data covering the whole period.
 * [retrieve high-level calculation metadata](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-metadata-test-only_get_accordion) for a given CalculationID
 * [retrieve the calculated Income Tax and National Insurance contributions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-income-tax-and-nics-calculated-test-only_get_accordion) for a given NINO and Calculation ID
 * [retrieve the taxable income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-taxable-income-test-only_get_accordion) that has been used in the self-assessment tax calculation for a given NINO and Calculation ID